 Managers need to play reasonable and offer fair opportunities to every employee.
 Organizations that are willing to do so can manage the analytics to identify which employees are underpaid for the same roles and responsibilities.
 Getting insights on pay gaps existing in the team can help the managers to work on the trends that can be there where certain employee groups like people of color are being underpaid.

 A diversity training program can be carried out, which can help the employees to understand the impact of cultural differences in work and interaction.
 This training covers all aspects from time concept to communication styles to deal with the conflict and self-identification.

-In order to build awareness for diversity and promotion of inclusivity is to acknowledge the religious and cultural holidays of all employees.
+Building awareness for diversity and promoting inclusivity require an acknowledgment of the religious and cultural holidays of all employees.
 It is better that in daily meetings or the team call, asking the people how they are going to celebrate their cultural holiday.

 Employees should be aware of religious and cultural holiday celebrations.
 Being respectful on such days for scheduling the meetings and understanding the employee’s different needs can bring inclusivity to your work environment.

 Diversity is known as the presence of differences within an organization.
 It can mean differences in ethnicity, race, gender, age, sexual orientation, and socioeconomic class.

 Equity is the act of making sure that all the programs and processes are fair, impartial and providing equal opportunities and outcomes to every employee.